 If you are grieving for a loved one whose death was caused by another person or the actions of a company, you may have a wrongful death suit.

-Our veteran medical malpractice attorneys are familiar with a strategy used by the opposition to mitigate their losses.
+Our veteran attorneys are familiar with a strategy used by the opposition to mitigate their losses.
 It is common practice to quickly offer what appears to be a fair settlement rather than face a trial.
 Family members who are feeling the emotional stress of losing a loved one while coping with an abrupt reduction in income may mistakenly accept the offer.
 We urge anyone in this position to at least contact us to review the facts of their case before accepting any settlement offers.
-One of our wrongful death lawyers in Los Angeles will be happy to schedule a complementary consultation.
+One of our lawyers will be happy to schedule a complementary consultation.

-Though we understand that this is an excruciatingly difficult time for you, please be aware that it is critical that an investigation into the facts of the case be undertaken as soon as possible by a wrongful death attorney in Los Angeles if you are considering filing a case.
+Though we understand that this is an excruciatingly difficult time for you, please be aware that it is critical that an investigation into the facts of the case be undertaken as soon as possible by one of our attorneys if you are considering filing a case.
 This is necessary to preserve evidence, to get information while memories are fresh, and to avoid losing your right to bring a lawsuit.

 Why Heimberg Barr